ietf-wg-dmarc/draft-ietf-dmarc-dmarcbis/draft-ietf-dmarc-dmarcbis.md

 local-part of any email address identifier found in a message, nor do they validate the legitimacy of message content.

-_Ticket 109_
+_Tickets 108 and 109_

-DMARC's feedback component involves the collection of information about received messages claiming to be from the Organizational Domain for periodic aggregate reports to the Domain Owner.
-The parameters and format for such reports are discussed in another document.
+DMARC's feedback component involves the collection of information about received messages claiming to be from the Author Domain for periodic aggregate reports to the Domain Owner or PSO.
+The parameters and format for such reports are discussed in [@!DMARC-Aggregate-Reporting]

 A DMARC-enabled Mail Receiver might also generate per-message reports that contain information related to individual messages that fail SPF